Valentine's Day Memory Game for Preschoolers

 Valentine’s Day Heart Memory Card

-2. Letter recognition: take one of the cards and name the picture saying the name of the letter that the picture starts with, for example: “This is a letter.
-The letter starts with the letter “Ll”.
+2. Letter recognition: Take one of the cards and name the picture, saying the name of the letter that the picture starts with, for example: “This is a letter.
+The letter starts with the letter “Ll.”

 Valentine’s Day Letter Memory Card

-3. Pre-Writing: use the written part of Valentine’s Day Word Wall Cards, and have the children match the picture with the word.
+3. Pre-Writing: Use the written part of Valentine’s Day Word Wall Cards and have the children match the picture with the word.

-4. Language Development: select one of the cards during circle time and invite your preschoolers to create a story using the picture, while you take dictation to make a class book.
+4. Language Development: During circle time, select one of the cards and invite your preschoolers to create a story using the picture while you take dictation to make a class book.

 5. Artwork: invite each preschooler to select a card and use it as an inspiration to draw or paint a picture.

-6. The “The Missing Card” Game: this game is better as a small group activity.
+6. The “The Missing Card” Game: This game is better as a small group activity.
 Take 3 to 5 cards and place them on a table.
-Ask your preschoolers to name the pictures on each card, then have your children close their eyes while you remove one card.
-Then ask your preschoolers to open their eyes and tell you which card is missing.
+Ask your preschoolers to name the pictures on each card.
+Then, have your children close their eyes while you remove one card.
+Then, ask your preschoolers to open their eyes and tell you which card is missing.

 Valentine’s Day Décor